Tornado outbreak of November 4–5, 2022: November 5 event

-Brookston–Midcity–Arthur City, Texas/Sawyer, Oklahoma
+Brookston–Caviness–Midcity–Arthur City, Texas/Sawyer, Oklahoma

 This violent, long-tracked, nearly mile-wide wedge tornado produced severe damage along its path of 44.7 mi.
-The tornado touched down at EF1 strength southwest of Brookston in Lamar County, Texas and moved to the northeast.
+The tornado touched down at EF1 strength southwest of Brookston in Lamar County, Texas, and moved to the northeast.
 To the west-northwest of Brookston, it intensified to low-end EF2 strength as it collapsed several metal truss transmission towers.
 As the tornado crossed US 82, it weakened back to high-end EF1 strength as it snapped some wooden power poles.
 Shortly after crossing the highway, the tornado produced more high-end EF1 damage as it snapped multiple hardwood trees.
 EF1 damage to trees and structures continued as the tornado moved through rural areas to the northeast, passing east of Sumner.
 About 7 mi southwest of Powderly, the tornado rapidly widened and intensified as it moved across County Road 32500, where a house was destroyed at EF3 strength and left with only a few walls standing.
 This location received a rating of mid-range EF3 with wind speeds estimated at 150 mph.
 Next to that residence, two other homes were heavily damaged and had their roofs torn off, and damage to those two houses was rated high-end EF2.
 Vehicles were flipped and tossed in this area, and large trees were snapped and stripped of their branches.
 Another house that was farther from the center of the damage path had its roof heavily damaged, with the damage to that home being rated mid-range EF1.
 The tornado continued to intensify and grew to 0.8 mi in width as it entered the rural community of Caviness.
 In Caviness, the tornado reached its peak strength and crossed County Road 33620, where a well-constructed, anchor-bolted home was completely leveled and swept off its foundation.
 This location received a rating of EF4 with wind speeds estimated at 170 mph.
 Next to the EF4 damage, trees were denuded and partially debarked, and two other homes were also leveled and swept away.
 However, both homes were poorly anchored to their foundations, and a high-end EF3 rating with winds estimated at 160 mph was applied to these residences.
 Additional homes in this area had their roofs and some exterior walls torn off at high-end EF2 strength.